ds84182/DSOS/README.md

 DSOS is a Operating System That Completely Changes ComputerCraft.

 DSOS is still pre-alpha, so don't expect anything awesome!
 (Exept CCIMG :D)

+New in this release: Empty HDD mounts and SYS mounts!

 Install
 =======